 sf-monitoring-newrelic extension provides NewRelic license code configuration.

 SMART drive health monitoring

-sf-monitring-smart extension provides an universal SMART drive monitoring, which can report current drive health to 3 different targets from single SMART read:
+Heartbeat subproject and sf-monitring-heartbeat extension together provide an universal SMART drive monitoring, which can report current drive health to 3 different targets from single SMART read:

 - Cacti (if sf-monitoring-cacti extension is also installed)